 All subrecipients are required to establish and maintain accounting systems and financial records to accurately account for awarded funds.
+The financial records must account for all charges paid for with federal funding and demonstrate how the charges support the objectives of the award.
 These records shall include federal funds and all matching funds of state, local, and private organizations, when applicable.
 Subrecipients shall expend and account for grant funds in accordance with federal and state laws, and procedures for expending and accounting for their own funds.
-New applicants must upload a Financial Capability Form to the Attachment page of their applications.
-The form can be downloaded at https://www.ojp.gov/sites/g/files/xyckuh241/files/media/document/FinancialCapability.pdf.
+New applicants must upload a Financial Management and System of Internal Controls Questionnaire to the Attachment page of their application in IGX.